jacob-long/personal-site/content/home/about.md

 # Biography

 I am a PhD student at the School of Communication at <font size="1">[The]</font> Ohio State University.
-My research interests are broadly in the area of political communication, with particular foci in entertainment media, social identity, moral psychology, and communication technology.
-I'm interested in why people think about politics and the social world the way that they do.
+My research interests are broadly in the area of political communication, with special interests in social identity, social environments, and the maintenance thereof.
+I also spend a good deal of my time thinking about the research designs and analytic methods we can use to learn more about these things.